Wave-Like Solutions of General One-Dimensional Spatially Coupled Systems: Analysis and Proofs

-Even when one exists, it is typically difficult to analytically determine an interpolating spatial fixed point solution $(\ff,\fg) \in \sptfns^2$ for a given pair $(\hg,\hf) \in \exitfns.$ The reverse direction, however, is relatively easy.
-In particular, given a putative $(0,1)$-interpolating spatial fixed point $(\ff,\fg)$ the corresponding $(\hf,\hg)$ is essentially determined by the requirement that $\fg(x) = \hg(\fS(x))$ and $f(x) = \hf(\gS(x)).$ Some degeneracy is possible if, for example, $\fS$ is constant over some interval on which $\fg$ varies.
-Even in this degenerate case, however, the equivalence class of $\hg$ is uniquely determined.
-Thus, given $(0,1)$-interpolating $\ff$ and $\fg$ where $\ff$ is continuous, we define $h_{[\fg,\ff]}$ to be any element of the uniquely determined equivalence class such that,
+Although is typically difficult to analytically determine an interpolating spatial fixed point solution $(\ff,\fg)$ for a given pair $(\hg,\hf),$ the reverse determination is relatively straightforward.
+In particular, given a putative $(0,1)$-interpolating spatial fixed point $(\ff,\fg)$ the corresponding $(\hf,\hg)$ is essentially determined by the requirement that $\fg(x) \veq \hg(\fS(x))$ and $f(x) \veq \hf(\gS(x)).$ The trace of the parametric curve $(\gS(x),f(x))$ is essentially a subset of the graph of $\hf$ and if $f$ and $g$ are $(0,1)$-interpolating then $\hf$ is essentially deteremined.
+Some degeneracy is possible if, for example, $\gS$ is constant over some interval on which $\ff$ varies.
+In such a case $\hf$ is necessarily discontinuous.
+Even in this degenerate case, however, the equivalence class of $\hf$ is uniquely determined.
+Thus, given $(0,1)$-interpolating $\ff$ and $\fg$ where $\fg$ is continuous, we define $h_{[\ff,\fg]}$ to be any element of the uniquely determined equivalence class such that